The Full Step-By-Step Guide About How To Dissolve A Limited Company – Free Checklist

 There are multiple reasons that a limited company should be dissolved, including:

-Once dissolved, your company will no longer exist.
+Whatever the reason, it’s worth pointing out that this isn’t one that you can reverse.
+Once dissolved, your firm will no longer exist.
 If you want to move on, but have the company still exist, you might want to consider selling your shares instead

-If you’re not 100% sure about the decision, you can always register your company as dormant and stop trading until you make the final call.
+If you’re not 100% sure about the decision, you can always register your firm as dormant and stop trading until you make the final call.

 Main Newsletter - General Opt-in